product review

 FAQ

-- Q: Which rice toner is cheapest?
-A: I'm From Rice Toner, at $6.80.
+- Which rice toner is cheapest?
+I'm From Rice Toner, at $6.80.

-- Q: Is the most expensive option automatically the best fit?
-A: No — Anua's is the priciest of the three, but it's specifically the best fit for dry, dehydrated skin, not a universal upgrade.
+- Is the most expensive option automatically the best fit?
+No — Anua's is the priciest of the three, but it's specifically the best fit for dry, dehydrated skin, not a universal upgrade.

 Read next